-It’s the summer and you don’t have a grill or a smoker.
+It’s the summer (or the winter!) and you don’t have a grill or a smoker.
 What do you do?
 Sit there and lament your grill-less state?
 No!
 You buy some ribs, turn on that oven, and make some fall off the bone beef ribs!
 The funny thing about fall-off-the-bone ribs is that according to rib competitions and the awarded winners, you actually don’t want a rib to fall off the bone.
 It’s probably because of the idea that you should be able to eat a great rib with your hands and if it fell off the bone right when you picked it up, then that wouldn’t provide the right texture.
 You also get more meat flavor and less rendered fat flavor when the rib stays intact.
 Nonetheless, most lay people want that tender rib experience and judge good ribs by how cleanly they come off the bone.
-If you like fall-off-the-bone ribs that leave a clean bone, then these ribs are for you.
+If you love fall-off-the-bone ribs that leave a clean bone, but that won’t disintegrate when picked up by hand, then these ribs are for you.

 I couldn’t believe my taste buds or my eyes when I saw the final product of these ribs.
 They smelled and tasted like they were smoked or grilled.
-I don’t want to overstate it because of course you’ll get more smokey flavor from a smoker, but these are a great alternative for easy ribs at home.
+I don’t want to overstate it because of course you’ll get more smoky flavor from a smoker, but these are a great alternative for easy ribs at home.
 In the recipe I used back-ribs, but this recipe will work for any beef ribs.
+For my baby back pork ribs recipe, click here and if you’re looking for a barbecue sauce that complements these ribs perfectly, try my homemade barbecue sauce recipe.

 Makes about seven ribs at 405 calories per 4 oz. of meat.